 You can get rid of fruit flies for good.

-It's nice to be able to leave a fresh bowl of fruit out on the kitchen counter.
-But ripe fruit tends to attract fruit flies which seem to appear from nowhere.
+I like to leave a fresh bowl of fruit out on the kitchen counter.
+But ripe fruit tends to attract fruit flies- which seem to appear from no-where.
 In reality, you are probably bringing the potential pests in as larvae on the fruit that you buy or even grow.